ASSOCIATE PROFESSOR, INDIGENOUS ARTS OF THE AMERICAS

 Nair has received numerous research grants and fellowships from the American Philosophical Association, the Center for the Study of the Visual Arts (National Gallery of Art), Dumbarton Oaks, the Fulbright Institute, the Getty Foundation, and the John Carter Brown Library.
 More recently, Nair was awarded a Rome Prize by the American Academy of Rome and a John Simon Guggenheim Memorial Fellowship from the Guggenheim Foundation, which will allow her to travel to Italy, Peru, and Spain in order to carry out research on Inca architecture and historiography (2016-2018).

 Nair has co-founded two interdisciplinary groups at UCLA: the Andean Working Group with Dr. Chip Stanish in the Department of Anthropology, which brings together Andean specialists in the greater Los Angeles region to share research; and the Indigenous Material and Visual Culture Reading Group with Dr. Kevin Terraciano in the Department of History, which brings together students and faculty across campus who work on indigenous material culture A.D 1450-1850.
-In addition, Nair is currently developing two laboratories at the Cotsen Institute of Archaeology, one on Architecture which will focus on field methods and research related to the study of historic Architecture and the other on Experimental Archaeology, which will allow students to experiment with adobe and tapia construction, stone carving techniques, and thatch roofs weavings.
+Nair is currently developing an Architecture laboratory at the Cotsen Institute of Archaeology, which will focus on field methods, materials, and historical preservation.
+In addition, students in the laboratory will experiment with adobe and tapia construction, stone carving techniques, and thatch roofs weavings.

 Stella Nair is an Associate Professor in the Department of Art History.
 She is also Core Faculty in the Archaeology Interdepartmental Program and the Center for 17th and 18th Century Studies at UCLA.
 In addition, Nair is Affiliated Faculty with the American Indian Studies Center, the American Indian Studies Interdepartmental Program, and the Latin American Institute.